One of the biggest puzzles in retail business is consumer behavior.

 The black box he has split into 3 parts: consumer psychology, characteristics, and the buying process.

-Consumer characteristics is a group of factors that affect the mindful behavior of the consumer.
+Consumer characteristics is a group of factors that affect the mindful purchasing behavior of the consumer.
 They change over time.
 This group includes:

 - Personal factors: age, stage of the family life cycle, profession, income per family, lifestyle, etc.